1. Approach

 Calculation angle values, especially differences should be done using integer arithmetic.
 Before using the angle value as float, the simple multiplication above should be done.

-3. Saturation arithmetic
+3. Overflow and Saturation arithmetic

-The standard machine code statements of most of processors calculates integer arithmetic without overflow handling, but sets flags on overflow.
+The standard machine code statements of most of processors calculates integer arithmetic primary without overflow handling, but sets flags on overflow.
 This behavior was known as well as on the Z80 processor (Zilog) with the CY flag for unsigned overflow and the OV flag for signed overflow:

 ADD 0x7FFE, 0x0002 => 0x8000, set OV flag ADD 0x7FFE, 0xFFFE => 0x7FFC, set CY flag, non setting OV flag.

-But in C language this problem was unnoted.
-Using the flags was not a topic of C language.
-Wit the flags it is simple to correct an overflowed result, in assembly language.
+With the flags it is simple to correct an overflowed result, in assembly language.

 See for example